-Louisville, KY is home to some of the most beautiful architectural designs in the nation.
+Louisville, KY is home to some of the most beautiful architectural design in the nation.
 From St. James Court to the heart and soul of Old Louisville, the city is laden with buildings that will catch your eye and make your jaw drop.
 These wonderful palaces seem to have grown out of thin air, and yet it begs the question, how and why were these buildings created in such a way?

 On the site of the former Southern Exposition of 1883-1887, St. James and Belgravia Courts are among the most recognized landmarks of Louisville.
 The Exposition was considered the World’s Fair at the time, with the switch to light the Exposition being thrown by none other than Thomas Edison himself.
 At the end of the Exposition in 1887, the expo buildings were taken down and St. James, Belgravia and Fountain Courts were erected.
 Today, they make one of the most spectacular and most recognizable parts of the city.